openjournals/joss/docs/editing.md

 ### Finding reviewers

 At this point, the handling editor's job is to identify reviewer(s) who have sufficient expertise in the field of software and of the field of the submission.
-We like to have two reviewers per submission.
-If the editor is comfortable with their own assessment of the submission, one reviewer may be sufficient.
-If the editor feels particularly unsure of the submission, maybe a third reviewer can be recruited.
+JOSS papers have at minimum two reviewers per submission.
+If the editor feels particularly unsure of the submission, a third (or fourth) reviewer can be recruited.

 To recruit reviewers, the handling editor can ping candidates on Twitter, or mention them in the `PRE-REVIEW` issue with their GitHub handle.
 After expressing initial interest, candidate reviewers may need a longer explanation via email.
 See sample reviewer invitation email, below.